Can I Fly a Drone in Dubai? Your Ultimate Guide

 • Why Training Matters

-If you plan to use your drone for commercial purposes (for example, photography, surveying, or delivery), you’ll need to go a step further:
+In case you intend to operate your drone commercially (say, photography, surveying, or delivery), you will have to take it a step further:

 • Commercial Drone Permit

 You will be required to apply for a specific commercial permit.
-This involves submitting your business details, intended activities, and the type of drone you’ll be using to the GCAA.
+This is done by sending your business information, proposed operations, and the kind of drone to be used to the GCAA.

 • Additional Approvals

-Flying Zones: Where You Can Fly a Drone in Dubai
+Flying Zones: Dubai, Where You Can Fly a Drone

 Approved Flying Zones